Path of the Gods

 A story about letting go of the plan

-It’s now been about ten years since I went to Italy for a practitioner training program in Tuscany, toward the end of a period in my life when I was used to having things planned out.
+It’s been about ten years since I went to Italy for a practitioner training program in Tuscany, toward the end of a period in my life when I was used to having things planned out.

 The trip was booked several months in advance, and I left four days open at the end of the training for a little traveling.
 I didn’t have a strong sense of where to go, and knew I’d be on my own.
 Being solo in a foreign country is something I’d experienced before many times in my life, but it wasn’t my favorite way to travel.
 Even so, I was looking forward to having a mini adventure.
-I did some research online, talked to friends, looked at a couple of guidebooks, but nothing sparked.
+I did some research online, talked to friends, looked through a couple of guidebooks, but nothing sparked.

 When the trip was a few weeks away and still nothing felt alive, I was surprised.
-I’d imagined myself exploring small towns in Tuscany, but all of the places I came across in my research felt flat.
+I’d imagined myself exploring small medieval towns in Tuscany, but all of the places I came across in my research felt flat.
 So I did something I hadn’t done in a very long time.
 I left without a plan beyond the program.
 No itinerary, no hotel booked, no vision for what would come next.
 That alone felt like a big risk for me at the time.
 Twenty years prior, it would’ve been no big deal.
 I would’ve relished the opportunity to have some open-ended, unplanned travel time.
 But after being married, raising my daughter, and spending over a decade planning family trips down to the smallest detail, leaving things open no longer felt comfortable.

 She smiled and told me hers.

-She was going to the Amalfi Coast for exactly four days, and had already booked a car to the train station, a train to Positano, a hotel room, and a return train ticket back to Florence to fly home to the US.
+She was going to the Amalfi Coast for exactly four days, and had already booked a car to the train station, a train to Positano, a hotel room, and a return train back to Florence to fly home to the US.
 Everything was mapped out.

 Something in me lit up.